district0x/name-bazaar/README.md

 ## Frontend (browser) tests:

-To run tests run one of the two command below.
-The former is more suitable for debugging, the latter should be faster as it runs in a headless mode.
+To run browser tests use the following command:
 ```
 lein npm run cypress-open
-# or
-lein npm run cypress-run
 ```

+Tests connect to a running app on `http://localhost:4541`.
+It is recommended to run the tests with clear ganache network, otherwise the tests will be slower or fail.

 ## Development env through nginx: